 political appropriation of the monetary unit by outlining the stages of

 the politicizing or nationalizing process.

-I am an e-Money researcher and Executive Director of the Bitcoin Foundation.
+I am an e-Money researcher and a Founding Director of the Bitcoin Foundation.
 My career has included senior influential posts at Sumitomo Bank, VISA, VeriSign, and Hushmail.

 "Free-market protagonists, such as Matonis, regard cybercash as better than traditional government-issued or -regulated money, because it is determined by market forces and thus nonpolitical in nature." --Robert Guttmann, Professor of Economics at Hofstra University, in Cybercash: The Coming Era of Electronic Money, 2003

 "Matonis is quite correct that the new technology makes easier the use of multiple private currencies." --Mark Bernkopf, Federal Reserve Bank of New York, in "Electronic Cash and Monetary Policy", 1996

 "Matonis argues that what is about to happen in the world of money is nothing less than the birth of a new Knowledge Age industry: the development, issuance, and management of private currencies." --Seth Godin in Presenting Digital Cash, 1995